-We offer 3 different types of Antique Courses to cater for all levels of ability.
+We offer 4 different types of Antique Courses to cater for all levels of ability.
 Please visit our Current Courses page to see the courses we currently have scheduled.

 People have travelled from all over the world to attend our courses, from South Africa, America, Canada, New Zealand, Europe and of course the UK.
 We hope you find a course that will suit your ability and interest and look forward to welcoming you to Pitscandly Farm in the future.